Apple iPhone sales jump 50% despite chip shortage ahead of fall iPhone 13 launch - CNET - Bioreports

 Apple’s results mark the latest example of how technology companies have thrived during the coronavirus pandemic.
 The iPhone 12 family quickly became a hit among fans, who snatched so many of them up that the company reported the highest sales and profit in its history during last year’s holiday shopping season.
 People have also turned to Mac computers and iPad tablets to help with learning and working from home, a trend driving unusually high demand across the tech industry.
 At Apple, that translated to the highest Mac sales ever during the winter months.

-Apple’s stock closed regular trading down more than 1% to $146.77 per share, amid a broader market selloff over concerns that rising COVID-19 cases, driven almost entirely by unvaccinated people in the US, could impact the economy.
+In regular trading, Apple’s stock closed down more than 1%, to $146.77 a share, amid a broader market selloff over concerns that rising COVID-19 cases, driven almost entirely by unvaccinated people in the US, could affect the economy.
 Despite the uncertainty, Apple’s shares have risen more than 13% so far this year.
-They continued to fall 0.4% to $146.24 in after-hours trading.
+They continued to fall 0.4%, to $146.24, in after-hours trading.

 Other parts of Apple’s business are running smoothly as well.
 The tech giant tallied $7.4 billion in iPad sales, nearly 12% from the same time a year prior.
 The Mac, meanwhile, notched $8.23 billion in sales, up 16% from last year.
 Wearables, home and accessories, meanwhile, jumped 36% to nearly $8.8 billion.
 The company’s profitable services business also rose, nearly 33% to $17.5 billion in revenue.